 Additional Environmental Issues:

 The LWVSC continues to explore ways to raise awareness of environmental concerns and how to protect our natural resources.
 In addition to their continuing focus on clean water in Sussex County, the E&NR committee is investigating other issues to address.
-Those issues include: improved use of land buffers in new developments, pollution from local industrial compost sites, writing and promoting legislation, etc. This is a great time to join the committee as they establish their next priorities.
-Check for the next sheduled committee meeting under League Events or contact the committee chair, Nancy Kassner.
+Those issues include: improved use of land buffers in new developments, pollution from local industrial compost sites, writing and promoting legislation, etc. Check for the next sheduled committee meeting under League Events or contact the committee chair, Nancy Kassner.